Synthlight/Volcanoids-GMod/README.md

 coreSlotMultiplier | Default: 1.0<br>Multiplier on the max core slots available. revealFullMapOnTravel | Default: false<br>If true, will reveal thw whole map when you use the pilot seat to travel. disablePowerPlantStopThreshold | Default: false<br>Power plants by default shut off at 100% energy, and don't turn on till 90% energy.
-This saves coal.<br>If you want then on all the time, set this to true. shipClaimHealthLevel | Default: 0.25<br>This is the health level the ship must be at to be claimable. radarRangeMultiplier | Default: 1.0<br>Multiplier on the radar range of ships.
+This saves coal.<br>If you want then on all the time, set this to true. powerPerSecondMultiplier | Default: 1.0<br>Affects the power output of things. e.g. if a plant outputs +10 power, then a 2.0 value results in +20 power. shipClaimHealthLevel | Default: 0.25<br>This is the health level the ship must be at to be claimable. radarRangeMultiplier | Default: 1.0<br>Multiplier on the radar range of ships.
 Higher and you can see more deposits/items around on the map. infiniteStamina | Default: false<br>Infinite stamina.